Meenakshi-10/GradNotif/README.md

      ```
      PUSHOVER_TOKEN=your_pushover_api_token
      PUSHOVER_USER_KEY=your_pushover_user_key
+     TARGET_UNIVERSITIES=CMU,Stanford,UIUC,GaTech
      ```
    - Replace `your_pushover_api_token` and `your_pushover_user_key` with the actual values from your Pushover account.
+   - Update the `TARGET_UNIVERSITIES` list with the universities you want to monitor.

 ---

 ## 📝 License
-This project is licensed under the Apache License.
+This project is licensed under the Apache License 2.0.

-Feel free to reach out to meenakshisuresh112@gmail.com if you encounter any issues or have suggestions!
+Feel free to reach out if you encounter any issues or have suggestions!
 Happy scraping! 😄